Manatee: West Indian

-Studies suggest that Florida manatees need access to fresh water for proper regulation of water and salts in their bodies.

 Accurate population estimates of the West Indian manatee in Florida are difficult.
 They have been called scientifically weak because they vary widely from year to year, with most areas showing decreases, and little strong evidence of increases except in two areas.
 Manatee counts are highly variable without an accurate way to estimate numbers.
 In Florida in 1996, a winter survey found 2,639 manatees; in 1997, a January survey found 2,229, and a February survey found 1,706.
 A statewide synoptic survey in January 2010 found 5,067 manatees living in Florida, the highest number recorded to that time.

 As of January 2016, the USFWS estimates the range-wide West Indian manatee population to be at least 13,000; as of January 2018, at least 6,100 are estimated to be in Florida.

 Population viability studies conducted in 1997 found that decreasing adult survival and eventual extinction were probable future outcomes for Florida manatees unless they received more protection.
 The U.S. Fish and Wildlife Service proposed downgrading the manatee's status from endangered to threatened in January 2016 after more than 40 years.

+There is a small population of the subspecies Antillean manatee (T. m. manatus) found in Mexico's Caribbean coastal area.
+The best estimate for this population is 200-250.
+As of 2022, a new manatee habitat was discovered by Klaus Thymann within the cenotes of Sian Ka'an Biosphere Reserve on the Yucatán Peninsula.
+The explorer and his team documented the discovery with a 12-minute film that is available on the interactive streaming platform WaterBear.
+The discovery got picked up by the New Scientist in 2024, who featured in a 10-minute short film.